Segment&assign RNAs

 First, you have to select which channel of the images to analyze for RNA detection, by setting the rna channel parameter to the corresponding originalChannel* number.

 Then, the segmentation of the RNA dots can be performed with Big-fish (Imbert et al. 2021).
-To detect correctly the dots, big-fish needs the average size of an individual spot.
-As the spot resolution can be different in the z-direction, the size of the spot should be specify both in XY and in Z. Put the average spot radius in the XY plane, in nanometers in the spotXYRadiusNm field, and the average spot radius in Z in nanometers in the spotZRadiusNm.
+To correctly detect dots, big-fish needs the average size of an individual spot.
+As the spot resolution can be different in the Z-direction, the size of the spot should be specify both in XY and in Z. Put the average spot radius in the XY plane, in nanometers in the spotXYRadiusNm field, and the average spot radius in Z in nanometers in the spotZRadiusNm.

 Big-fish filters the detected spots based on their mean intensity with a threshold.
-If you select automatic threshold, big-fish will estimate and use this threshold.
-Else you can fix its value in the threshold field.
-Note that after you run it one time on automatic mode, the value of big fish estimated threshold will appear in the threshold field, so that you can vary it around this value if the results are not satisfying.
+If you select automatic threshold, Big-fish will estimate and use this threshold.
+Otherwise you can specify a value in the threshold field.
+Note that after you run it one time on automatic mode, the value of the Big fish estimated threshold will appear in the threshold field, so that you can vary it around this value if the results are not satisfying.

 When all the spots will have been detected, fishfeats will display them in a new Spots layer.
 To choose the size at which the spots will be displayed, change the drawing spot size parameter.

-If the resulting dots do not correspond well with the RNA spots in your channels, you can run again this step and changing either the dots size parameters or the threshold value.
+If the resulting dots do not correspond well with the RNA spots in your channels, you can run this step again changing either the dot size parameters or the threshold value.

-Assigning RNAs corresponds to attributing at each dots the same label as the cell we considered it belongs to.
-Several methods can be used for an automatic selection, manual assignement or correction can also be done.
+Assigning RNAs corresponds to attributing to each dot the same label as the cell we consider that it belongs to.
+Several methods can be used for an automatic selection, and manual assignment or correction can also be done.

-• Projection: assign each RNA to a cell by projection in Z. Thus, the assignement depends only on the X,Y position of the dot and on the junction segmentation.
-Cells with a large apical area are more likely to have more points assigned.
+Projection: assign each RNA to a cell by projection in Z. Thus, the assignment depends only on the X,Y position of the dot and on the junction segmentation. -

-• FromNClosest: assign each RNA according to its n-closests RNA from other chanels already assigned.
-This finds the n-closests points (n is defined by the nb closest rnas parameter) and assigns to the current RNA spot the more represented cell in these neighboring points.
+FromNClosest: assign each RNA according to its n-closest RNA from other chanels already assigned.
+This finds the n-closest points (n is defined by thenb closest rnasparameter) and assigns to current RNA spot to the most represented cell among these neighboring points.
 You can select which reference RNA points to use for this (already assigned channels).
-In the reference rna channels, the list of already assigned RNA channels is given, and you can select as many as these channels as you want.
+In thereference rna channels, the list of already assigned RNA channels is given, and you can select as many as these channels as you want.

 For example, in the image below, 2 channels (1 and 2) have already been assigned and are by default pre-selected to use for the assignment of the 3rd channel.
-Thus by keeping these parameters, the program will look for each point of channel 3 at the 10-closest points from the channels 1 and 2.
-Then it will assign to this point the cell that is the most present among these 10-closest points.
-If these points are in majority unassigned, the current point will also be unassigned.
+Thus by keeping these parameters, for each point of channel 3, the program will look at the 10-closest points from channels 1 and 2.
+It will then assign to this point the cell identity that is the most present among these 10-closest points.
+If the majority of points are unassigned, the current point will also be unassigned.

 Additional parameters